heykatie/SageByTDZ/documentation/SAGE_API_docs.md

     }
     ```

-## Confirmed Events
+## RSVPs

-### Get all of the Current User's Confirmed Events
+### Get all of the Current User's RSVPs

-Return all the Confirmed Events that the current user has made.
+Return all the RSVPs that the current user has made.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /:userId/confirm
+  * Route path: /events/rsvps
   * Body: none

 * Successful Response